jimhigson/oboe.js-dissertation/main/main.md

 project a single file is much more convenient than the multi-file raw source.
-If they are not using a similar build process on their site, a single file is also faster to transfer to their users, mostly because the HTTP overhead is of constant size per resource.
+If they are not using a similar build process on their site, a single file is also faster to transfer to their users, mostly because the HTTP overhead is of constant size per request.

 Javascript files are interpreted in series by the browser so load-time dependencies must precede dependants.
-If several valid Javascript files are concatenated in the same order as delivered to the browser, the joined version is functionally equivalent to the individual files.
+If several valid Javascript files are concatenated in the same order as delivered to the browser the joined version is functionally equivalent to the individual files.
 This is a common technique so that code can be written and debugged as many files but distributed as one.
 Several tools exist to automate this stage of the build process that topologically sort the dependency graph before concatenation in order to find a suitable script order.

-Early in the project *Require.js* was chosen for this task.
-Javascript as a language doesn't have an import statement so Require adds one from inside the language itself as the asynchronous `require` function.
+Early in the project Require.js [@requirejs] was chosen for this task.
+Javascript doesn't have a built in import statement; Require adds one from inside the language as an asynchronous `require` function.
 Calls to `require` AJAX in
 and execute the imported source, passing any exported items to the given callback.
 For non-trivial applications loading each dependency